 - Shuang Shuang, the place to go for hot pots (steaming broths in which to cook your choice of ingredients)

 - Wong Kei for Cantonese specials such as sweet and sour or char siu

 Find more Chinese restaurants in Chinatown.

-If you’re craving a cocktail, try the Experimental Cocktail Club – a speakeasy style bar hidden behind an unassuming door on Gerrard Street – or try top tipples at the seductive Opium Cocktail and Dim Sum Parlour or the glitzy Hippodrome Casino.
+If you’re craving a cocktail, try the Experimental Cocktail Club, a speakeasy style bar hidden behind an unassuming door on Gerrard Street; or try top tipples at the seductive Opium Cocktail and Dim Sum Parlour; or enjoy the atmospheric surrounds of The Light Lounge.

 Accommodation in Chinatown London